ethaninniss/insta/README.md

 Create a way to seach for profiles to then interact

 Now create a way for users to follow each other
+- Create a variable called `signedInUser`, that holds the user that wants to be signed
+-
+-